> Patients > Patient Information

 1. Do you provide emergency care?

-You do not require an appointment for emergency care.
+Yes, emergency care is provided and an appointment is not needed for emergency situations.
 Our emergency care center is located at 345 East 24th Street in Suite 207 on the 2nd floor.

 Emergency care is available in the mornings for patients arriving between 8:30am and 11:00am.
 For afternoon and evening emergency care, patients must arrive by 2pm and 6pm.
 There is no evening emergency care on Fridays.
 Weekend emergency care is also available from 9am to 3pm.